BenjaVR/node-typescript-boilerplate/README.md

 - The name + year of the [LICENSE](./LICENSE.md) file (or replace it completely to another type of license, check https://choosealicense.com).

+- You probaly want to remove the [update-deps.yml](./.github/workflows/update-deps.yml) actions, since this is only used by this template repository to update the dependencies.

 - Replace this [README](./README.md) file.